facebook

 The Future of MEV Protection in DeFi

-As DeFi continues to evolve, addressing MEV and front-running remains a top priority.
+As DeFi evolves, addressing MEV and front-running remains a top priority.
 Future innovations could include:

 Employ zero-knowledge proofs and homomorphic encryption for enhanced privacy.